-At an altitude of 1200 meters in the Alpujarras Sierra Nevada we decided to start a sustainable lavender farm.
-Because of climate change and we’ll tell you why.
+At an altitude of 1200 meters in the Alpujarras Sierra Nevada I decided to start a sustainable lavender farm.
+Because of climate change and I’ll tell you why.

 In the summer of 2019 in Europe heat records where tumbling over each other.
-In the north it was sometimes warmer than in Spanish Andalusia where we live.
+In the north it was sometimes warmer than in Spanish Andalusia where I live.

 Climate change is not for away if you live in nature